 - 1 warm sweater or sweatshirt.

-- 1 long sleeved fleece or waterproof wind breaker.
+- 1 long sleeved fleece or waterproof wind breaker, or lightweight down jacket.

 - 1 light wool turtleneck sweater.